pcmbs/synth-proxy/README.md

 Remarks: You do not need to install and link the synthesizers if you are not generating new datasets but are using the provided ones instead.

 ### Main dependencies
-- [Pytorch](https://pytorch.org) and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for defining the model and training.
+- [Pytorch](https://pytorch.org) and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for model definition and training.
 - [DawDreamer](https://github.com/DBraun/DawDreamer) for rendering audio from VST plugins.
 - [Wandb](https://wandb.ai) for logging.
 - [Optuna](https://optuna.org) for hyperparameter optimization.